TileDB-Inc/TileDB-Cloud-JS/README.md

 ```

 For `GET` requests library provides methods to deserialize data.
 If Accept header is set to "application/capnp", library will set `responseType` to `arraybuffer` since helpers accept [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) to deserialize the response (user can still override `responseType`).
-`capnpDeserializer` helper function receives an `ArrayBuffer` and the type of the data expected.
+`deserializeCapnp` helper function receives an `ArrayBuffer` and the type of the data expected.
 Library provides a `DeserializableType` enum for all the supported types.

 ```javascript
 const tiledb = require("@tiledb-inc/tiledb-cloud");